-If you’re looking to make more eco-friendly and sustainable changes to your life but aren’t sure where to start, here are some things you can do to make a difference.
+Are you looking to make more eco friendly and sustainable changes to your life but aren’t sure where to start?
+Here are some things you can do to make a difference.

 DITCH THE MAKEUP WIPES

 We are all aware of how awful makeup wipes are.
-Not only are they bad for the environment, they are also terrible at taking makeup off and most of them irritate the skin.
-The only argument that could be made in favour of them is that they are good when travelling, but that’s about it.
-A great way to cut down on your waste is to ditch the makeup wipes (this also includes cotton pads), and find yourself a makeup remover which can be taken off with a flannel.
+Not only are they bad for the environment, they’re terrible at taking makeup off and most of them irritate the skin.
+The only argument that could be made in favour of them is that they are easy to use when travelling.
+A great way to cut down on your waste is to ditch the makeup wipes (this also includes cotton pads).
+Find yourself a makeup remover which can be taken off with a flannel, or eco friendly reusable makeup remover pads.
 My absolute favourite is the Sumptuous Camomile Cleansing Butter from The Body Shop (£10).
 It’s so gentle on the skin, a little goes a long way, it’s vegan and cruelty free, it comes in a recyclable tin, and it involves zero waste.
 Unless it’s ever discontinued I will never buy a different makeup remover ever again.

 GET RID OF KITCHEN TOWEL

 It recently occurred to me how much kitchen towel I was going through on a regular basis.
-I hated how much of it I was throwing away, so I bought some washable cloths which are now the only thing I use for cleaning.
+I hated how much of it I was throwing away.
+So I bought some washable cloths which are now the only thing I use for cleaning.
 They don’t need to be anything fancy – mine were £1 in The Range for a pack of 4.
+Much more eco friendly!

 BUY RECYCLABLE PACKAGING

-This one can be a bit challenging as some companies love their plastic packaging, but it does mean you need to be switched on when doing your weekly shop.
+This one can be a bit challenging as some companies love their plastic packaging.
+It does mean you need to be switched on when doing your weekly shop.
 This one occurred to me the other day when I was shopping for Olive Oil.
-I picked up a bottle of oil that we’d had before, but it bothered me that it was a plastic bottle, so I put it back and reached for one in a glass bottle.
+I picked up a bottle of oil that we’d had before, but it bothered me that the bottle was plastic, so instead I went for a glass bottle.
 The only downside to this is that the glass bottles are usually more expensive.
-Also when it comes to Christmas and Birthday’s, opt to wrap your gifts in brown paper instead of ‘normal’ wrapping paper.
+Also when it comes to Christmas and Birthdays, wrap your gifts in brown paper instead of ‘normal’ wrapping paper.
 Brown paper is recyclable, whereas most types of regular gift wrap isn’t.

 COOK IN BULK